MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

 original type.
 The rehydrated object is a copy of the original object instance.
 It has the type properties and methods.
 For simple types, such as **System.Version**, the copy is exact.
 For complex types, the copy is imperfect.
-For example, rehydrated certificate objects do not include the private key.
+For example, rehydrated certificate objects don't include the private key.

 Instances of all other types are **PSObject** instances.
 The **PSTypeNames**